Ferry FAQs

 We can help you out!
 The Bike Ferry is stocked with a small supply of tubes and a bicycle pump.
 We ask for a $10 donation for a new tube, and the staff is more than happy to help you change out the float tube for the new one.

-What if I rent a bike at Local Motion’s Trailside Center, ride to The Cut, take the Ferry, and while riding on the Islands, I have a bike breakdown?
+What if I rent a bike at Local Motion’s Trailside Center, ride to The Cut, take the Ferry, and while riding on the Islands, my bike breaks down?

 How about bathrooms?
 My daughter has to go…